nfischer/vim-rainbows/README.md

 Vim runtime files for my own language, [Rainbows](https://github.com/nfischer/rainbows-lang).

-> All the power of the rainbow, brought right to vim
+> The power of vim meets the power of the rainbow

 ## Installation